elotl/kip/README.md

 - Stateful workloads and PersistentVolumes are not supported.
 - No support for updating ConfigMaps and Secrets for running Pods and Cells.
 - Virtual-kubelet has limitations on what it supports in the Downward API, e.g. pod.status.podIP is not supported
+- VolumeMounts do not support readOnly, subPath and subPathExpr attributes.
+- VolumeMount mountPropagation is always Bidirectional
 - Unsupported pod attributes:
+    - EphemeralContainers
     - ReadinessGates
     - Lifecycle handlers
     - TerminationGracePeriodSeconds
     - ActiveDeadlineSeconds
     - Subdomain
     - HostAliases
+    - VolumeDevices
+    - TerminationMessagePolicy FallbackToLogsOnError is not implemented
     - The following PodSecurityContext fields
         - FSGroup
         - RunAsNonRoot
         - ShareProcessNamespace
         - HostIPC
         - HostPID
-- Volume mount propagation is always bidirectional

 We are actively working on adding missing features.
 One of the main objectives of the project is to provide full support for all Kubernetes features.